 The Carmignac company will later host the musicians of the day (Rolling Stones, Neil Young, Lou Reed…) whose music infuses the spirit of the collection.

 At the origin of the collection… Edouard Carmignac spends time at the Factory in New York and meets Jean-Michel Basquiat, who paints his portrait.
 The “C” in a circle that the artist paints on canvas will later inspire Carmignac’s corporate logo.

 Creation of Carmignac Gestion

-Creation of Carmignac Gestion, the Fondation’s parent company.
+Creation of Carmignac Gestion, a matrix company of the Foundation.

 Gerhard Richter enters the collection.

 Start of the collection with the acquisition of Gerhard Richter’s Grüner Strich (1982).
 The collection now includes six works by the German artist.